jsetton/alexa-assistant/README.md

 * Supports Node.js 14.x
 * Supports for ASK CLI deployment all-in-one skill and CloudFormation stack with optional local building using docker
 * Added support for device location converting Alexa skill device address to location coordinates using Google Maps Geocode API
-* Increased supported locales list
+* Added localized skill translations for all supported languages between the Google Assistant and Alexa API
 * Replaced deprecated render template interface with simple cards display when text response available
 * No longer need to upload `client_secret.json` as replaced by Lambda environmental variables
 * Refactor code separating functionalities and upgrading to ASK SDK v2